-DSB was successful in moving for summary judgment on behalf of a Suffolk County homeowner.
-Plaintiff tripped and fell on a step while delivering food to the owner’s property for an event.
-The Supreme Court, New York County, determined that DSB established its prima facie entitlement to judgment as a matter of law by demonstrating that the step in question was not inherently dangerous to one reasonably using his or her senses.
-DSB also argued that plaintiff was unab le to identify what defect caused his injury.
-The Court granted DSB’s motion for summary judgment and dismissed plaintiff’s complaint.
+DSB was successful in moving for summary judgment on behalf of a municipality on Long Island.
+Plaintiff was injured when the bicycle he was riding struck a divot, causing him to fall.
+The Supreme Court, Suffolk County, determined that DSB established its prima facie entitlement to judgment as a matter of law by demonstrating that the municipality had enacted a prior written notice statute regarding defects in the roadways, and that the municipality had not received the requisite prior written notice.
+The Court granted DSB’s motion for summary judgment and dismissed plaintiff’s complaint in its entirety.

 DSB successfully moved for summary judgment on behalf of a commercial landlord in a personal injury action involving a slip and fall in a grocery store.
 Plaintiff had allegedly slipped on water in the produce aisle of a supermarket operated by the landlord’s tenant.
 DSB successfully argued the out-of-possession landlord had no duty to plaintiff, absent a statute or regulation, contract, course of conduct or creation of the condition.
 Following oral argument, the Supreme Court dismissed Plaintiff’s complaint and all cross claims.